ropensci-archive/roweb2/content/blog/2019-05-14-nasapower.md

 The `tibble` contains a few columns not in the original data, but that can make it easier to work within R. The original data only include YEAR and DOY.
-Looking at the data returned, there are LON = the queried longitude as double; LAT = the queried latitude as double; YEAR = the queried year as double; MM = the queried month as double, DD = the queried day as double, DOY = the day of year or Julian date as integer, YYYYMMDD = the full date as a date object and the requested parameters T2M\_MIN and T2M\_MAX each as double.
+Looking at the data returned, there are:

+  * LON = the queried longitude as a double;

+  * LAT = the queried latitude as a double;

+  * YEAR = the queried year as a double;

+  * MM = the queried month as a double,

+  * DD = the queried day as a double,

+  * DOY = the day of year or Julian date as an integer,

+  * YYYYMMDD = the full date as a date object and the requested parameters,

+  * T2M\_MIN = the minimum temperature at 2 meters above the Earth's surface as a double, and

+  * T2M\_MAX = the maxiumum temperature at 2 meters above the Earth's surface as a double.

 #### Visualising the Data